 1. You cannot find the your IRA Beneficiary Form.
 The Supreme Court made it clear, the beneficiary form rules.
 Without the form you are stuck with the default provisions of the plan.

 2. The IRA Beneficiary Form is out of date.
 Have there been any changes in your life, such as marriage, divorce, a death.
 Your will cannot change the beneficiary of your plan!
+If you can’t reach a consensus in dividing your assets, hire a Utah family lawyer for assistance.
+Family law attorneys can track assets and make sure they are fairly distributed.

 3. You have not named a backup beneficiary.
 If you do not name a back up beneficiary in your IRA Beneficiary Form, then who knows who gets the money.